newrelic/newrelic-infra-operator/README.md

 ```sh
 make test
 ```
-In order to run unit tests run:
+In order to run integration and test-e2e tests run:

 ```sh
 make test-integration
 make test-e2e
 ```

-Notice that in order to run both integration tests and E2e, you will need a working environment available with the `newrelic-infra-operator` running.
+Notice that in order to run both integration and test-e2e tests, you will need a working environment available with the `newrelic-infra-operator` running.
 Both installing the `newrelic-infra-operator` chart or spinning up the environment with `make tilt-up` are possible options.

 It is also possible to run such tests against any cluster you have access to by setting the environment variable `TEST_KUBECONFIG=/your/kube/config/path`.

-E2E Testing (Metric NRQL queries):
-Read the [E2E README](./e2e/README.md) for more details regarding running E2E tests to check for NRQL Metric queries.
+In order to run E2E tests, read the [E2E README](./e2e/README.md) for more details regarding running E2E tests.

 ## Support